TRACK CHAIR

 jnickers@stevens.edu

-Blockchains use smart contracts which represent self-executing agreements wherein the terms of the contract are explicitly encoded into computer code.
+Moreover, blockchains use smart contracts which represent self-executing agreements wherein the terms of the contract are explicitly encoded into computer code.
 These contracts autonomously enforce and execute their terms once predetermined conditions are satisfied, contributing to the reduction of uncertainty and fostering confidence among stakeholders who may not typically trust one another.
-With the emergence of the decentralized web for fostering a more secure, private, innovative, and inclusive digital environment, challenging the traditional centralized models that dominate the current internet landscape, as well as the convergence of other technologies such as IoT, AI, VR/AR and so on, at present, few, if any, can anticipate the complete scope of disruptive innovations that will arise from this evolving technology.
+In addition, with the emergence of the decentralized web for fostering a more secure, private, innovative, and inclusive digital environment, challenging the traditional centralized models that dominate the current internet landscape, as well as the convergence of other technologies such as IoT, AI, VR/AR and so on, at present, few, if any, can anticipate the complete scope of disruptive innovations that will arise from this evolving technology.

 - Innovative uses of Blockchain technology